WHAT WILL MY FIRST VISIT BE LIKE?

 CAN YOU MANAGE MY PRESCRIPTION MEDICATIONS?

 As a licensed naturopathic doctor in Arizona, it is in my scope of practice to prescribe most prescription drugs.
-For California-based patients, I can prescribe hormones and other medications when indicated.
+For California-based patients, I can prescribe hormones when indicated.
 However, there are certain exceptions, so please ask me at your visit and we can discuss this further.

 DO YOU ACCEPT INSURANCE?